liballeg/allegro5/README_android.txt

 Here is what you want to change in the example project:

  *  In `AndroidManifest.xml` the package name ("org.liballeg.example"),
-    the name of the activity ("org.liballeg.example.ExampleActivity")
+    the name of the activity ("org.liballeg.example.ExampleActivity").
-    and the name of your application's shared library ("example").

  *  In `jni/Android.mk` the name of the main module, the list of source files, and the list of Allegro libraries that it links to.

- *  In `ExampleActivity.java' the list of shared libraries to load.
+ *  In `ExampleActivity.java' the list of shared libraries to load, and the name of your application's shared library ("libexample.so").

  *  In `build.xml` the project name at the top of the file ("example").